rachitnigam/Hula-hoop/README.md

 #### JSON data

 For benchmarking, I collected 60 snapshots of the network state at an interval of 0.5 seconds.
 The collected data is in `data/data.json`.
+Each snapshot contains the current state of the `best_hops` register and the `port_util` register.

 #### Evaluate

-TODO: Talk about the data collected.
+The HULA paper generated multiple graphs to compare the load balancing characteristics of the alogrithm with ECMP and CONGA scheme.
+For my evaluation, we I generated a visualization of the best path from two hosts (h1 and h5) to h9.
+As the visualization shows, the load balancing scheme switches to paths with lower link utilization under load.

+![GIF showing network state][./data/paths.gif]

 ## Experience with P4